Religion in Taiwan

-Religion in Taiwan is characterised by a diversity of religious beliefs and practices, predominantly those pertaining to the continued preservation of the ancient Chinese culture and religion.
-Freedom of religion is inscribed in the constitution of the Republic of China (Taiwan), and ranks high at 9.2 on the Freedom Scale in 2018 according to the World Bank.
+Religion in Taiwan is characterised by a diversity of religious beliefs and practices, predominantly those pertaining to the continued preservation of ancient Chinese culture and religion.
+Freedom of religion is enshrined in the constitution of the Republic of China (Taiwan).
 The majority of Taiwanese people practice a combination of Buddhism and Taoism often with a Confucian worldview, which is collectively termed as Chinese folk religion.

 Many statistical analyses try to distinguish between Buddhism and Taoism in Taiwan, which, along with Confucianism, are rather aspects within broader "ancient Chinese religion".
 It is hard to make such distinction because various Taoist deities are worshipped alongside deities which originated in Buddhism, for instance Guanyin, in many temples across the country.

-As of 2024, there were 15,175 religious buildings in Taiwan, approximately one place of worship per 1,572 residents.
-12,279 temples were dedicated to Taoism and Buddhism.
-There were 9,684 Taoist Temples, 2,317 Buddhist Temples, and 2,845 Christian Churches.
+As of 2024, there were 15,206 temples and churches in Taiwan, including 9,794 Taoist and 2,273 Buddhist temples as well as 2,374 Protestant and 418 Catholic churches.
 In Taiwan's 36,000 square kilometers of land, there are more than 33,000 places for religious (believers) to worship and gather.
 Averaging almost one religious building (temple, church, etc.) for every square kilometer, Taiwan is considered to have the highest density of religious buildings, making it the "most religious" region in the area where Chinese is the majority language.

 History

-Prior to the 17th century, the island of Taiwan was inhabited by the Taiwanese aborigines of Austronesian stock, and there were small settlements of Chinese and Japanese maritime traders and pirates.
-Taiwanese aborigines traditionally practised an animistic ethnic religion.
-When the island fell under Dutch rule in 1624, Protestantism was spread to the Taiwanese aborigines.
-Two years later, with the transition to Spanish rule, the Catholic Church was introduced into the island.
+Before the 17th century, the island of Taiwan was inhabited by indigenous peoples of Austronesian origin, as well as small settlements of Chinese and Japanese maritime traders and pirates.
+Taiwanese indigenous peoples traditionally practised animism.
+When the Dutch occupied parts of southern Taiwan in 1624, Dutch missionaries soon followed, introducing Protestantism to the indigenous communities.
+Following the arrival of the Spaniards in northern Taiwan two years later, Catholic missionaries from Spain also came to share their faith.

-When the Han Chinese began to settle the island and form the Taiwanese Chinese ethnic group, exchanges between the indigenous religion of the Austronesian aborigines and the Chinese folk religion occurred.
-For instance, Ali-zu, the Siraya god of fertility, has been incorporated into the Han pantheon in some places of Taiwan.
+When the Han Chinese began to settle on the island and form the Taiwanese Chinese ethnic group, interfaith exchanges occurred, leading to two-way religious assimilation between the indigenous and Han communities.
+An example was the incorporation of Ali-zu, the Siraya god of fertility, into the Han pantheon of folk deities in some places around Taiwan.